Mam'zelle Champagne: The murder

 Stanford White was a prominent New York architect, and he himself had designed the Madison Square Garden building.
 White was also a philanderer, and was known to have seduced Thaw's wife, the famous model and showgirl Evelyn Nesbit, and she also later alleged that White had drugged and raped her at the beginning of their relationship when she was 15 or 16 years old and that she had told her husband about it.
 During the opening-night performance of Mam'zelle Champagne, audience members noticed Thaw repeatedly glaring at White.
 Thaw eventually got up, crossed over to White's seat and shot him point-blank in the face (twice, and also in the shoulder) while the show onstage was in the midst of a number titled "I Could Love a Million Girls".
 It has never been established whether the subject matter of this particular song was a factor in prompting Thaw to take action at that particular moment.
 Thaw was eventually acquitted of murder, based on the jury believing he had been insane at the time of the shooting.

 The killing is central to the plot of E. L. Doctorow's 1975 historical novel Ragtime, and in the 1981 movie veteran actor Donald O'Connor sings "I Could Love a Million Girls".

+References in pop culture

-The song "I Could Love a Million Girls" is also featured in The Simpsons episode 7G10: "Homer's Night Out".
+The song "I Could Love a Million Girls" is featured in The Simpsons season 1 episode "Homer's Night Out".